Arnold was born in Nijmegen, The Netherlands, in 1962. When growing up he was certain that one day he would be Prime Minister.

 Arnold is now working on a new poetry collection and five of his new Dutch poems have appeared in the 2nd 2013 issue of poetry magazine Het Liegend Konijn.

 Three other poems from his new collection were published in Dutch literary magazine De Gids in June 2015.
+His long Dutch poem ‘London calling’ was published in magzine Extaze in December 2015.

 In 2013 Arnold ran two workshops at Around the World in Eighty Book in Winchester, he organised, presented and read at Holland Park Press literary party in the just opened Rozet in Arnhem, featuring Karen Jennings, and starred at the Holland Park Press Christmas party.